 Naperville Home Remodel Gets Personal and Functional

 Your home should reflect your personal style and fulfill the needs and activities of your family.
 If it doesn’t, it may be time for a remodel.
-This was the case for a Naperville family, who wanted to update their first floor and master suite to suit their tastes as well as add a home office and study space for the children.
-To bring their new spaces into fruition, they worked with Normandy Designer Chris Ebert.
+This was the case for a Naperville family, who wanted to update their first floor and primary suite to suit their tastes as well as add a home office and study space for the children.
+They partnered with Normandy to bring their new spaces to to life.

 The first floor remodel consisted of the kitchen and living room as well as a mudroom and study space for the kids.

 Prior to renovating, the kitchen design consisted of arches, ornate details, and two large structural pillars that cut up the room.
 They opted to remove this detail for a more open, updated layout.

 Because the pillars were structural, they needed to replaced with a large steel beam.
 Once the beam was in place, it was able to support the second floor above and allowed the creation of the open-concept the homeowners were seeking.